3BabyHands2/Cyber-Playbook/IR.md

 - Relevance: Networking equipment used to intercept wireless communications and break into networks is another significant asset.

 - Potential Evidence: This equipment could provide insights into the networks that were accessed, and how adversaries used high-powered antennas to steal information.
-(Vijayan, 2009)

 # Evidence Collection Tools